 Avoid using any contractions (didn't and it's, I'm etc.).
 "Did not" and "It is" are more suitable for formal apology letters.
 Avoid using any casual language, slang, or vague terms for the entire body of the letter.

-In the 2nd paragraph acknowledge the hurt and damage done, take full responsibility, without making excuses.
+In the 2nd paragraph acknowledge the hurt, the harm caused, take full responsibility, without making excuses.

 I can appreciate how [hurt/angry] and [frustrated/disappointed] you are given the consequences of my actions and the trouble I have caused.